 - 1) A student's account may be paid in full by registration each semester. - 2) The balance due after verified financial aid may be paid in five monthly installments over the course of a semester with a \$35 per semester handling charge.
-The first payment is due at the student's initial registration in August or January and the remainder may be paid in monthly installments due on the 15th of each month with the final payment due by December 15th in the fall, and May 15th in the spring semester.
+The first payment is due at the student's initial registration in August or January and the remainder may be paid in monthly installments due on the 15th of each month with the final payment due by December 15th in the fall, and the final day of school in the spring, May 7th.
 Any account not paid in full by the completion of the appropriate semester will be charged interest on a monthly basis at a rate equal to 1% above the Bloomberg Financial Services Prime Rate.

-Students who do not either pay in full by registration or sign up for the monthly payment plan will be charged interest monthly at the rate listed above (with a \$20 monthly cap) until the balance is paid in full, or an alternative payment agreement is made with Student Financial Services.
-Payments (not including financial aid) will be applied to previously outstanding charges before they will be applied to current semester charges.
+Students who do not pay in full by registration will be automatically signed up for the monthly payment plan.
+Late monthly payments will be charged a \$20 late fee for every month that the payment is late.
+Any payments will be applied to previously outstanding charges before they will be applied to current semester charges.

-Additional charges such as music fees, traffic fines, private room and tuition overload, along with hourly rates for part-time students, may be spread over the semester they are incurred, and thus become part of the monthly installment plan.
+Additional charges such as music fees, traffic fines, private room, and tuition overload, along with hourly rates for part-time students, may be spread over the semester they are incurred, and thus become part of the monthly installment plan.

-Fees for May term, summer sessions and winter mini-terms are due upon enrollment for those terms.
+Fees for May term, summer sessions, and winter mini-terms are due upon enrollment for those terms.